Take these steps to lower the risk of medication errors

 - Every time you pick up a prescription, check it before leaving the pharmacy.
 Most people just take the bag containing their prescription and head out the door, but what you should do is open the bag as soon as you receive it and check to make sure it’s your prescription and not someone else’s.
 It’s also wise to check the address and birthdate on the bag and bottle of medication in case there’s another customer with a similar name.
 In addition, check that it’s the right medication and dosage as prescribed by your doctor.

 - Don’t assume different looking pills are just the result of a different manufacturer.
 If your medication is in pill form and the pills are a different color or shape than they have been in the past, ask your pharmacist to confirm that it’s the correct medication and dosage.
-You can also look them up online to double check.

 - Talk with the pharmacist about the best tool for liquid medications.
 A teaspoon of medication isn’t the same amount of liquid a teaspoon from your cutlery drawer holds.
 Even dosing cups can lead to inaccurate doses, so ask your pharmacist what the best tool is for measuring liquid medication, something that’s especially important when giving medication to small children.
 Many pharmacies provide dosing syringes or other tools with the prescription.